 Modifying a family court order

 What does this mean exactly?
 The first thing that I would mention to you is that you do not necessarily have grounds to modify a final decree of divorce there is some aspect of the order that you no longer like.
-For example, if you don't like having to pay $1000 per month in child support to your ex-spouse, you cannot merely file a modification request to have that number reduced down to $500.
+For example, if you don't like paying $1000 per month in child support to your ex-spouse, you cannot merely file a modification request to have that number reduced to $500.
 Rather, it would help if you determined that a change in your circumstances or that of your ex-spouse has a curd to justify your requested modification.

 Using the above child support example, you could present to the court that it has been four years since your divorce, and in that time, your income has consistently been half of what it was as calculated at the time of your divorce.
 This means that the calculation regarding child support at that time is no longer accurate based on the significant change in your income over the past four years.
 As a result, you may need to have that number reduced to meet your current circumstances.